HP 10s

 Introduced by HP for students, the HP 10s (F2214A) is a scientific calculator with more than 240 built-in functions, with 2 lines x 10 digits LCD.
 It is permitted to use on SAT and ACT tests.

 It has a standard scientific layout and function set that very closely correlates with the Casio fx-85MS, allowing for calculations to be done in a short time.

 The 10s was replaced by the HP 10s+ (NW276AA).

+In 2022, Moravia Consulting spol. s r.o. launched the HP 10sII for the Australian market.